damianroszyk/ocu_task/README.md

 # Oculyze

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.
+State management is simplified here for clarity ( in next version there will be NgRx ) Pages are not fully responsive now.
+There are only 2 unit tests: one for component and one for the service call just to showcase usage.
+Structure is not completed, should be refactorized and optimized in future versions.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.